restaumatic/memcached-copy/README.md

 Note: port is hardcoded to `11211`.
 If you want to change it, you need to patch this software.

-On startup, `replicator` discovers other servers and unceremoniously copies all data from them to the local server.
+On startup, `memcached-copy` discovers other servers and unceremoniously copies all data from them to the local server.

 ## Application usage